Tiger attack: The Champawat Tiger

-The Champawat Tiger was a man-eating tigress which purportedly killed some 200 men and women before being driven out of Nepal.
+The Champawat Tiger was a man-eating tigress which purportedly killed some 200 adults before being driven out of Nepal.
 She moved to Champawat district in the state of Uttarakhand in North India, and continued to kill, bringing her total human kills up to 436.
-She was finally tracked down and killed in 1907.
+She was finally tracked down and killed on 12 May 1907.
 She was known to enter villages, even during daylight, roaring and causing people to flee in panic to their huts.

-The Champawat Tiger was found and killed by Jim Corbett after he followed the trail of blood the tigress left behind after killing her last victim, a 16-year-old girl.
+The tigress was found and killed by Jim Corbett after he followed the trail of blood the tigress left behind after killing her last victim, a 16-year-old girl.
 Later examination of the tigress showed the upper and lower canine teeth on the right side of her mouth were broken, the upper one in half, the lower one right down to the bone.
 This permanent injury, Corbett claimed, "had prevented her from killing her natural prey, and had been the cause of her becoming a man-eater."

 The Tiger of Segur

 The Tiger of Segur was a young man-eating male Bengal tiger who killed five people in the Nilgiri Hills of Tamil Nadu state in South India.
-Though originating in the District of Malabar District and Wayanad District below the south-western face of the Blue Mountains, the tiger later shifted its hunting grounds to Gudalur and between the Sigur Plateau and Anaikatty in Coimbatore district.
-It was killed by Kenneth Anderson on the banks of the Segur River, c.
+Though originating in the District of Malabar District and Wayanad District below the south-western face of the Blue Mountains, the tiger later shifted his hunting grounds to Gudalur and between the Sigur Plateau and Anaikatty in Coimbatore district.
+He was killed by Kenneth Anderson on the banks of the Segur River, c.
 1954.
-Anderson later wrote that the tiger had a disability preventing it from hunting its natural prey.
+Anderson later wrote that the tiger had a disability preventing him from hunting its natural prey.

 Tigers of Chowgarh

 The Tigers of Chowgarh were a pair of man-eating Bengal tigers, consisting of an old tigress and her sub-adult cub, which for over a five-year period killed a reported 64 people in eastern Kumaon Division of Uttarakhand in Northern India over an area spanning 1500 sqmi.
 The figures however are uncertain, as the natives of the areas the tigers frequented claimed double that number, and they do not take into account victims who survived direct attacks but died subsequently.
-Both tigers were killed by Jim Corbett.
+Both tigers were killed by Jim Corbett, the mother on April 11, 1930 and the cub in April, 1929.

 Thak man-eater

-The Thak man-eater was a tigress from Eastern Kumaon division, who killed only four human victims, but was the last hunt of the hunter, conservationist and author Jim Corbett.
-Corbett called her up and killed her during late twilight, after he lost all other means to track her down.
+The Thak man-eater was a tigress from Eastern Kumaon division, who killed four human victims, but was the last hunt of the hunter, conservationist and author Jim Corbett.
+The date was 30th of November 1938, when Corbett called her up and killed her during late twilight, after he lost all other means to track her down.
 Postmortem revealed that this tigress had two old gunshot wounds, one of which had become septic.
 This, according to Corbett, forced her to turn from a normal predator hunting natural prey to a man-eater.